-A Guide to the best Texas Hill Country wineries to visit near Austin and Fredericksburg.
+A Guide to the best Wineries in Texas Hill Country - A Day trip near Austin & Fredericksburg

 I wasn’t quite sure what to expect, headed out to Texas’s wine country for the first time.
 Mixed reviews plagued me whenever I mentioned my upcoming trip to other winos… some loved the area, some didn’t believe they were capable of making good wine, others touted the great wine but complained about “Napa prices”.
 A true mixed bag of thoughts.

 What I ultimately found here, was a charming, down-to-earth wine region producing high-quality, balanced wines, and excellent experiences.

 It seems Texas Hill Country has found itself in recent years, with wineries learning to adapt and trust in the terroir, leaning into new varieties, and crafting wine reaches new benchmarks of quality.

 About the Texas Hill Country AVA